Chapter 10

 Your happiest time is if Mother or I ask you to lend us some of it once in awhile.
 Then I pay it back and give you some interest, to teach you what it means to save, and you like that.
 But you ask me to give change, because it seems a lot more that way than if you get a dollar bill.
 You’re saying you feel grown up since you have money of your own, and can lend some to us when we need it.

-Joseph was glad to encourage this, but sorry to have to discourage Martha’s reading “to all hours of the night...
-I’ve found you several times in the early A.M. awake and reading in bed.
+Joseph was glad to encourage this, but sorry to have to discourage Martha’s reading “to all hours of the night… I’ve found you several times in the early A.M. awake and reading in bed.
 Finally you had to be punished for that because you are drowsy all day after these bouts.”
 Martha’s punishment was to write My father told me not to read in the bed and I’m not going to do it any more, fifty times.
 If the next day was not a school day, Martha was allowed to stay up later.
-One time she finished her book early, but when Joseph asked her, “Now what will you do?” she answered, “I’ll start reading it all over again.”
+One time she finished her book early and when Joseph asked her, “Now what will you do?” she answered, “I’ll start reading it all over again.”

 Around July 1929 George was taken to Michael Reese Hospital for a tonsillectomy.
 “Now he won’t eat.
 We have to use force to feed him, although it is over two weeks since he had his operation.”
-When George began eating again he was very picky about it, and began a lengthy holdout battle against vegetables.
+When George began eating again he was very picky about it, and began a lengthy holdout against vegetables.
 Conditions deteriorated to the point where he would touch nothing but milk and ham sandwiches.
-Mathilda was perfectly willing “to make ham sandwiches ad infinitum,” Martha would relate, but one day Joseph decided George was going to eat vegetables or else.
+Mathilda was perfectly willing “to make ham sandwiches ad infinitum,” Martha would relate, but one day Joseph decided George was going to eat vegetables, or else.
 “Both being totally stubborn males, neither would give by a carrot slice, and finally the ultimatum was proclaimed: George would either eat what had been put on his plate, or he could leave.
 Period!”

-What resulted was young George—wearing winter coat, galoshes, and round hat with ear flaps tied under his chin—marching away downstairs, his face dry-eyed and expressionless.
+What resulted was young George—having donned winter coat, galoshes, and round hat with ear flaps tied under his chin—marching away downstairs, his face dry-eyed and expressionless.
 At the top of the stairs Mathilda was wringing her hands, Martha was “sobbing uncontrollably,” and Joseph was “waiting for the kid to give up, turn around, and return to eat the damned carrots.”
 But George was apparently ready to join the Foreign Legion.

 In the end it was Joseph who had to back down.
 “The era of ham sandwiches continued for a few months,” Martha would conclude, “then disappeared naturally.”

-* Pronounced "Dee-VAWN" in undiluted Chicagoese.
+[109] Pronounced “Dee-VAWN” in full-throated Chicagoese.

-Copyright © 1986, 2003-2009 by P. S. Ehrlich; All Rights Reserved.
+Copyright © 1986, 2003-09, 2024 by P. S. Ehrlich